brandonalbertsmath/CountingNumberFieldsusingMultipleDirichletSeries/README.md

-# CountingNumberFieldsusingMultipleDirichletSeries
-Code related to the paper "Counting Number Fields using Multiple Dirichlet Series" by Brandon Alberts and Alina Bucur
+# Code related to the paper "Counting Number Fields using Multiple Dirichlet Series" by Brandon Alberts and Alina Bucur